 The SOS Children’s Village in Putian is in south-eastern China in the province of Fujian, an area with much poverty.
 Our Village is situated in a residential area just outside the city centre on a site provided by the local authorities.
 It is surrounded by lychee groves and a river runs nearby.
 It has 15 family houses built in the local style, and a community centre as well as an SOS Nursery School for 120 children.
 There are primary and secondary schools nearby, along with a military hospital.

 SOS Children’s Village Beijing, our tenth Village, opened in 2009.
 The community has 15 family houses, an SOS Nursery School and an SOS Vocational Training Centre.

 SOS Children's Village Lhasa is in the capital city of Tibet.
 The Village, with 17 family houses, an SOS Youth Home and an SOS Nursery School, was opened by the charity in 2000.
 Before then, there was virtually no provision for the many orphaned children in the city and surrounding areas.

-Life in SOS Children's Villages China: Dining in Tianjin
+Life in SOS Children's Villages China: A weekend feast in Tianjin